Understanding the Complex Digestive Process

 Inflammation of the digestive tube can, in turn, lead to damage of the lining of this tube, often resulting in something called leaky gut or gut hyperpermeability.
 These two terms are simply descriptions of the damage to the digestive tract that is a result of something triggering an immune response.

-Stomach Acid is Important to Digestion
+Stomach Acid is Important for Digestion

 The myth is that you are what you eat, but in fact, you are what you absorb.
 Stomach acid is vital to good health.
 It is the first major step, after chewing and saliva, in breaking down your food.